 The NIH says there is not enough scientific evidence to determine if Spirulina is effective in treating any health conditions.
 However, Spirulina is rich in nutrients, some of which aren't found in the average daily vitamin.
 According to the FDA, Spirulina contains significant amounts of calcium, niacin, potassium, magnesium, B vitamins and iron.
 It also has essential amino acids (compounds that are the building blocks of proteins).
 In fact, protein makes up about 60 to 70 percent of Spirulina's dry weight.

-But a person would have to take Spirulina supplements all day to come close to the recommended daily amounts of these nutrients, said Heather Mangieri, a spokeswoman for the Academy of Nutrition and Dietetics and owner of Nutrition Checkup in Pittsburgh, Pennsylvania.
+Nevertheless, a person would have to take Spirulina supplements all day to come close to the recommended daily amounts of the nutrients it contains, said Heather Mangieri, a spokeswoman for the Academy of Nutrition and Dietetics and owner of Nutrition Checkup in Pittsburgh, Pa.
 And that's not the only issue with superfood supplements.

 "There's lots of foods that, yes, they have a lot of nutrients in them, but we don't necessarily know the bioavailability so we don't know how much of that nutrient you are actually getting," Mangieri said.